back-to-top

 Understanding the Different Stages of Tooth Decay

-June 9, 2023 / DENTISTRY
+June 9, 2023 / Dental Health

 We all know that taking care of our teeth is essential for maintaining a healthy smile.
 However, sometimes, despite our best efforts, tooth decay can still occur.
 Understanding the different stages of tooth decay can help you identify and address the problem early on, preventing further damage and potential tooth loss.
 So, let us at Dr. Dan Foresto Family and Cosmetic Dentistry explore with you the stages of tooth decay and learn how to keep your pearly whites in top shape!